Belarusbank: Samsung Pay and BELARUSBANK Pay

-On July 5, 2018 Belarusbank together with Samsung Electronics and Mastercard International payment system introduced an opportunity to pay for purchases using the Samsung Pay service for its customers.
+On 5 July 2018 Belarusbank together with Samsung Electronics and Mastercard International payment system introduced an opportunity to pay for purchases using the Samsung Pay service for its customers.
 The service was available to holders of personal Mastercard debit cards of Belarusbank.
 It was provided free of charge, Internet access was not required to perform a payment, payments with the use of the Samsung Pay service were quicker as compared to ordinary cards.

-On March 1, 2018 Belarusbank introduced a mobile payment service Belarusbank Pay for its customers, which allowed holders of Mastercard or Maestro payment cards to perform contactless payments using their mobile phones.
+On 1 March 2018 Belarusbank introduced a mobile payment service Belarusbank Pay for its customers, which allowed holders of Mastercard or Maestro payment cards to perform contactless payments using their mobile phones.
 The project was carried out in cooperation with the Mastercard payment system.
 The BELARUSBANK Pay service developed on the basis of the HCE (Host Card Emulation) technology allowed issuing a virtual analogue of a payment card free of charge with the use of a mobile phone (supported by the NFC (Near Field Сommunication) technology and Android operating system, version 4.4 or above) and a mobile application to make payments with one touch of a mobile phone to a contactless mobile terminal at merchants.

-On August 30, 2021, Belarusbank announced on its website that from September 1 it would stop supporting the payment service Belarusbank Pay.
+On 30 August 2021 Belarusbank announced on its website that from 1 September it would stop supporting the payment service Belarusbank Pay.

+International sanctions

+In June 2021, the European Union imposed sanctions against Belarusbank.
+In August of the same year, Switzerland joined the EU sanctions.

+Ukraine imposed sanctions against the bank in October 2022, and against ASB Leasing, its subsidiary, in January 2023.
+In 2022 and 2023, the bank was subject to Canadian sanctions.